 Sadly, some donors stop giving.
-High-value donors are worthy a direct mail reactivation campaign.
+High-value donors are worthy of a direct mail reactivation campaign.
 There is more advice on running reactivation campaigns here.

 What about the costs associated with direct mail?

 It is important to remember the high-value return on investment that mail delivery achieves.
-Recent JICMAIL research shows that postal solutions achieved excellent results for charities during lockdown.
+Recent JICMAIL research shows that postal solutions achieved excellent results for charities during the lockdown.
 In Q2 2020 Charity mail provided a 9% response.
 The investment in direct mail can be very worthwhile.

 How do you find the right mailing services supplier for campaigns like this?

 Sometimes charities may need a different type of mailing services supplier, especially if they haven’t run a similar campaign before.
 At Posthub, we work with our clients to offer support throughout the mailing process for both regular and one-off campaigns.
-With a number of clients within the charity sector we offer expertise for data and mail management to improve the overall return on investment from postal activity.
+With a number of clients within the charity sector, we offer expertise for data and mail management to improve the overall return on investment from postal activity.

-Here are three action points to get you started with a high value donor campaign
+Here are three action points to get you started with a high-value donor campaign

 - Build a profile (or multiple profiles) for your highest value donors